yingweiwo

 Additional Infomation

-Doxycycline Calcium (internal use) can cause developmental toxicity according to state or federal government labeling requirements.
+Doxycycline calcium (oral) may cause developmental toxicity depending on state or federal labeling requirements.

-Doxycycline is an antibacterial prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of certain infections.
-In addition, doxycycline is FDA-approved for the prevention of malaria due to Plasmodium falciparum.
+Doxycycline is a prescription antimicrobial drug approved by the U.S. Food and Drug Administration (FDA) for the treatment of certain infections.
+In addition, doxycycline is FDA-approved for the prevention of malaria caused by Plasmodium falciparum.

-Many of the infections for which doxycycline is FDA-approved can be opportunistic infections (OIs) of HIV.
+Many of the infections for which doxycycline is FDA-approved for treatment may be opportunistic infections (OIs) of HIV.

-Doxycycline Calcium is the calcium salt form of doxycycline exhibiting antimicrobial activity.
-Doxycycline blocks binding of aminoacyl-tRNA to the mRNA-ribosome complex, thereby inhibiting protein synthesis.
-In addition, this agent has exhibited inhibition of collagenase activity.
+Doxycycline calcium is a form of doxycycline calcium salt with antimicrobial activity.
+Doxycycline inhibits protein synthesis by blocking the binding of aminoacyl-tRNA to the mRNA-ribosome complex.
+In addition, the drug also exhibits inhibitory effects on collagenase activity.
 (NCI)

 A synthetic tetracycline derivative with similar antimicrobial activity.